 I learned all of this today from my surgeon who is actually the same surgeon as my brother just had for his prostate removal.
 My brother told me that this surgeon is a superstar when it comes to robotic prostatectomy and he did a bang-up job with my brother.
 So, OK, I was sold.
 Bring on the superstar!
 I also felt a lot better when I asked my urologist who gave me my matter-of-fact diagnosis about the superstar and he knew all about him.
 So that was another good sign!

 I really liked the surgeon.
 He sat with me today for about 45 minutes with schematics of the prostate area and what the surgery was all about.
 At the same time he had to give me the possible repercussions or drawbacks of the surgery but I’m hoping I won’t have to deal with them.
 There could be issues with leakage from the bladder but that should be cleared up after a while.
 There could also be issues with nerves around the prostate becoming frayed during the procedure which could cause impotence but the main point of using robotics is to hopefully avoid this condition.
 Both of my brothers had this surgery performed and they didn’t have this issue post-operation.

 So, the surgery is scheduled for just over a month from now.
 The day before the surgery I am meeting with a physical therapist to learn how to do Kegel exercises which help control a leaky bladder and they are to be done after the surgery.
 I am also going to a preoperative appointment where they will check me out to see if I am physically fit to have the surgery.

-The next part of this series will deal with my pre-operative appointments and the day of the surgery.
+The next part of this series will deal with awaiting my prostate surgery.
 Stay tuned…